 The answer here is in nature.
 In the wild, you will usually find a colony making its home in the hollow of a tree.
 Think of this as a wooden cabin.

-It keeps you cool when it’s hot outside, it’s warm and cozy when the temperature outside plummets, and it keeps the winter wind from stealing whatever warmth you may have left.
+It keeps you cool when it’s hot outside, it’s warm and cozy when the temperature outside plummets.
+It keeps the winter wind from stealing whatever warmth you may have left.

-That’s probably why most of the beehives like this one you will find are made of wood.
+That’s probably why most of the beehives like this one are made of wood.

 If they don’t have enough honey stores or are unable to access their pantry, they starve.
 If they don’t have a good enough number to form a sizeable cluster for warmth, they freeze.